-Outcomes 2023/24

-None Issued

-There have been no Monitoring Officer or Standards Committee investigations during the year
+Key Performance Indicators Outcomes 2023/24 Formal Reports by s151 or Monitoring Officer None Issued Outcomes from Standards Committee or Monitoring Officer Investigations There have been no Monitoring Officer or Standards Committee investigations during the year Proven fraud carried out by councillors or members of staff.
 No proven frauds involving councillors and one involved a member of staff in 2022/23.

-None in 2022/23

-There were seven limited assurance reports have issued during the year, relating to:

-- 1. Agency Staff

-- 2. Enterprise Architecture

-- 3. Contract Management (HB Law)

-- 4. Unaccompanied Asylum Seekers

-- 5. Housing Tenancy Management

-- 6. Homelessness

-- 7. Lampton Billing Arrangements

-The arrangements in place for Lampton Group to manage risk is through an audit and risk committee with an Independent Chair .
+Objections Received from local electors None in 2022/23 Internal audit reports There were seven limited assurance reports have issued during the year, relating to: 1.
+Agency Staff 2.
+Enterprise Architecture 3.
+Contract Management (HB Law) 4.
+Unaccompanied Asylum Seekers 5.
+Housing Tenancy Management 6.
+Homelessness 7.
+Lampton Billing Arrangements Group Activities The arrangements in place for Lampton Group to manage risk is through an audit and risk committee with an Independent Chair .
 The audit and risk committee receive reports from internal and external audit.
 Cabinet receives quarterly reports produced by Lampton Group covering performance against the approved business plan.
-The Council has also established a subcommittee of Cabinet, a Shareholder Committee, which will allow more direct engagement in the oversight of the companies performance and consideration of the risks associated with the activities of Lampton Group by members.
+The Council has also established a sub-committee of Cabinet, a Shareholder Committee, which will allow more direct engagement in the oversight of the companies performance and consideration of the risks associated with the activities of Lampton Group by members.
 The Terms of Reference is available here: Shareholder Committee Terms of Reference